yogesh-studypad/cocos-docs/programmers-guide/sprites.md

 Notice the difference between the left and right versions?

 On the left, a typical `Sprite` drawn in rectangular fashion by the use of 2 triangles.

 On the right, a `PolygonSprite` drawn with many smaller triangles.

-Less triangles means more pixels saved and therefore less to draw!
+Whether or not this trade-off is worth it for purely performance reasons depends on a number of factors (sprite shape/detail, size, quantity drawn on screen, etc.), but in general, *vertices are cheaper than pixels* on modern GPUs.

 <!--Now more and more GPUs were tailor designed to do 3d graphics, which can handle loads of vertices, but limited in Pixel Fill-Rate.
 But by representing almost always "None-rectangular" 2d images with a rectangular quad, GPU wastes precious bandwidth drawing totally transparent part of the sprite.